zozzlethena/docs/pages/security.md

     rewards must also be _whitelisted_ via on-chain governance.
   - **One vote per epoch.
 In Velodrome, voters are only allowed to make "active" voting decisions (i.e. vote and reset) once per epoch.** Voters must wait until the next epoch to change their votes.
-Voters can, however, _poke_ their votes throughout the epoch.
+Voters can, however, _cast_ their votes throughout the epoch.
   - **On-chain governance.** To handle protocol-wide decisions (such as eligible tokens for external bribes), we introduce an on-chain Governor.
 This will